history curriculum map

 Personal Development and Cultural Capital in History

 Perhaps the greatest value in the academic study of history is its ability to ignite an interest in complex aspects of both the past and the present.
-It provokes questions and helps to broaden pupils’ cultural and social knowledge in numerous ways.
+It provokes questions and helps broaden pupils’ understanding of cultural and social issues.
 As a core element in the developments of young people’s cultural capital, history is vital.
 Entering the adult world today without a secure understanding of how the values we take for granted – democracy, freedom of speech, the rule of law, to name just a few – were fought for and won, would be unthinkable.
-Children need to have a clear understanding the sacrifices of the world wars, the obscenity of the Nazi Holocaust and the genius of the scientists, thinkers and innovators who improved our world for the better.
+Children need to have a clear understanding of the sacrifices of the world wars, the obscenity of the Nazi Holocaust and the genius of the scientists, thinkers and innovators who improved our world for the better.
 History helps to teach pupils how to think for themselves and how to evaluate the claims and counter-claims of different groups in politics, business and many other realms.

 History is widely recognised as a strong academic discipline and this is reflected in its status as a component subject of the English Baccalaureate.
 Pupils studying history develop a range of vital intellectual skills, including assessing and evaluating complex information, analysing source material, producing thorough explanations and developing reasoned and sustained arguments.
 Success in history can help to open doors to many careers requiring these skills.
 Those who have studied History are to be found working in industries diverse as law, the media, journalism, the civil service, politics and business.